 Tiziano Vecelli (ca. 1488-1576) – known in the English-speaking world as Titian – was arguably one of the greatest Venetian painters of all time.
 When he died of the plague in 1576 and was laid to rest in a simple grave in the church of the Frari in Venice, he was about 88 years old and had a long and distinguished career behind him.
-In this post, I will focus one two of his works which are closely connected to the della Rovere family, a noble Italian family originally from Liguria.
+In this post, I will focus on two of his works which are closely connected to the Della Rovere family, a noble Italian family originally from Liguria.
 The first painting, a portrait of Pope Sixtus IV (1471-1484), was almost certainly commissioned by Guidobaldo II della Rovere, Duke of Urbino from 1538 until his death in 1574.
 The other portrait is world-famous and is known to us as the Venus of Urbino.
 It was certainly purchased from Titian by the aforementioned Guidobaldo II della Rovere, but whether it was he who commissioned it is debated by some.

 Portrait of Pope Sixtus IV